docpile/borg.backup/README.md

 ## **Updating:**
 1. Edit or replace the file on the server or USB drive borg repo.
-2. The script will auto-update on its next run.
+2. The script will auto-update the machine(s) on its next run.

 ## **Backup:**
 1. Run "borg.backup backup"